You answer the phone—and a person you don’t know starts bossing you around.

 To the final question (“Why did you select us to participate?”), I will sometimes append a further question; “Did you include us mostly because you needed to fill out the roster—or was there something uniquely interesting about our company?
 This will show you whether they even know anything about your company in the first place.
 If they don’t, you can be pretty sure that you are simply filler.

 If it seems either implicitly or explicitly clear to you that the person (he’s no longer a prospect) is just using you to complete his due diligence, your best bet is to offer the same thing that you offer everyone—which is to help him.
-Let him know that you’ll be happy to send him (or have him download) promotional materials, and that you’ll even provide a generic pricing template.
+Let him know that you’ll be happy to point him to promotional materials and white papers.
+You'll conduct a 30-minute discovery call.
+You may even provide him with a generic pricing template.
 That way you both get what you want.
 He gets to add another company to his file, and you get to go about your business.

 Some might ask, “Why would I spend 10 cents on this guy, when I know that he’s not a prospect?”
 The answer is simple; would you rather spend ten bucks on him—or $6,000 for airfare, hotels, and rental cars for you and your entire team?
 Would you rather that he consider you (and, of course, by extension your company) to be total jerks—or would you rather generate the good will that comes from cooperating with him and helping him to achieve his goals?
 ‘Nuff said.